jonwalch/whiplash/README.md

 ### CSS

-**Don't use inline styling**. **All styles should use class selectors** _(i.e., `.component { property: value; }`)_, and live in source files located in `/resources/css`.
+- **Don't use inline styling**.
+- **All styles (except the reset, globals, and elements) should use class selectors** _(i.e., `.component { property: value; }`)_
+- **All styles should live in CSS source files** located in `/resources/css`.
 These will be processed via Gulp and output to `/resources/public/css/App.css`.

-Use [BEM][bem] methodology for naming component classes and [ITCSS][itcss] for organizing styles.
+- Use [BEM][bem] methodology for naming component classes.
+- Use [ITCSS][itcss] for organizing styles (specifically, we're using a reset, globals, elements, and components, in that order).
+- Prioritize [keeping it simple with CSS that scales][css-scales].
+- Use [Sass][sass] and dynamic imports.
+PostCSS is doing most of the heavy-lifting in the gulp pipeline to make this possible.
+- **To indicate state**, use `.is-` and `.has-` _(i.e., `.is-visible` and `.has-loaded`)_.
+- **For JS hooks**, use [`[data-]` attributes][data-attributes] _(i.e., `[data-modal-content]`)_.

 Avoid element and ID selectors generally--use nested element selectors only if/when it really makes sense.
 But probably just use classes instead.

 BEM stands for Block, Element, Modifier.
 The syntax looks like `.block__element--modifier`.
 For example, `.card`, `.card__title`, `.card--primary`, `.card__image--highlight`, etc. Components with compound words are hyphenated (not camelCased), like `.aspect-ratio` (not `.aspectRatio`).

-To indicate state, use `.is-` and `.has-`, like `.is-visible` and `.has-loaded`.
-For JS hooks, use a `.js-` prefix, and don't use the `.js-` prefixed class for styling.
+This allows teams of people to stay consistent with how they name classes.
 At some point it might make sense to move away from BEM in favor of a different CSS methodology, and that's fine, but stay consistent.
 If we're using BEM, use BEM.
-If we're switching to something else, update everything to that something else.
-Don't mix and match.
+If we're switching to something else, update everything to use that something else.
+Don't mix and match naming methodologies.

-Feel free to use Sass-like syntax and dynamic imports.
-PostCSS does most of the heavy-lifting.

-CSS gets inlined in `index.html`, which is fine for now.
-As the number of styles and pages grow, we will want to link styles in a cacheable `.css` file that gets served separately.
-Most important/'above the fold' styles can stay inline.
+TODO (paulshryock): CSS from `/resources/public/css/App.css` gets inlined in `index.html`, which is fine for now.
+Before a v1 launch, we should instead link styles in a cacheable `.css` file that gets served separately.
+Crucial 'above the fold' styles can stay in `/resources/public/css/App.css`.

 ### JS